-Staff Response: These properties are currently zoned RA, which allows for development of housing and limited other uses.
+Staff response: These properties are currently zoned Residential Agriculture (RA), which allows for development of housing and limited other uses.
+The proposal is to rezone the properties to Mixed Use-II (MU-II), which would allow a range of housing and commercial uses.
 Rezoning the properties does not require that they be developed.
+Development could also occur under the existing zoning.

-The local wetlands inventory does not indicate wetlands on the properties.
-Also, the proposed zone change does not eliminate the requirement for future development to meet the conditions of SRC Chapter 809 (Wetlands), which aims to avoid or minimize risks to people and property from natural hazards.
+The local wetlands inventory does not indicate wetlands on the properties; the proposed zone change does not eliminate the requirement for future development to meet the conditions of SRC Chapter 809 (Wetlands), which aims to avoid or minimize risks to people and property from natural hazards.
+In addition, if the properties were developed in the future, the development would be subject to other portions of the Salem Revised Code that aim to promote public health and safety, including SRC Chapter 810 (Landslide Hazards) that seeks to mitigate landslide risks.
+A developer would also be required to design and construct a storm drainage system at the time of development - not at the time of sale - in compliance with SRC Chapter 71 (Stormwater) and Public Works Street Design Standards.
+Stormwater quality facilities would be required to reduce the risk of impacts to the adjacent properties.

 In addition, requirements for preservation of trees and vegetation in SRC Chapter 808 would continue to apply to these properties if they were rezoned to MU-II.
 The City Council recently adopted a code amendment that increases the number and types of trees that are required to be preserved in Salem.
+For example, the definition of "significant trees" - which cannot be removed without a tree removal permit, tree conservation plan, or tree variance - was expanded to include any tree in addition to white oaks that have a diameter at breast height (dbh) of 30 inches or greater, excluding tree of heaven, empress tree, black cottonwood, and black locust.

 In addition, side and rear setbacks in the MU-II zone are intended to provide a buffer to adjacent residential development.
 Specifically, side and rear setbacks adjacent to residential zones are based on building height, so taller buildings that are developed are required to be set back farther from residential zones.
 Buildings must be set back from adjacent residential zones a minimum of 10 feet plus 1.5 feet for each foot of building height above 15 feet.
+That setback area must be landscaped - including with trees - and must include a 6-foot tall wall or fence.